A little bit more

 Then COVID hit and shut everything down.

-As my senior year resumed, I wanted to put my best foot forward as I wanted to go to a good college.
+My senior year resumed, I wanted to put my best foot forward as I wanted to go to a good college.
 I still did photos for all of our sporting events but wanted to do something journalism-related, so I joined VYPE U, a Houston sports magazine.

 As a lost kid entering high school, by a miraculous happy accident, I came out knowing what exactly I wanted to do.
 If it weren’t for that class and getting hands-on experience anchoring sports or doing stand-ups, I wouldn’t be where I am today.
-A senior in college pursuing a journalism degree with a sports media minor and covering events at Texas I thought of dreaming of.
-Being part of the Texas baseball team as a team photographer is an opportunity I would never have had if it wasn’t for that one class in high school that altered my life and gave me a clear vision of what I wanted to do.